nfdi4plants/ARC-specification/ARC specification.md

 Protocols that are necessary to describe the sample or material creating process can be placed under the protocols directory.

-Further explications about data entities defined in the assay MAY be stored in [ISA-XLSX](#isa-xlsx-format) format in a `isa.datamap.xlsx` file, which SHOULD exist for each assay.
+Further explications about data entities defined in the study MAY be stored in [ISA-XLSX](#isa-xlsx-format) format in a `isa.datamap.xlsx` file, which SHOULD exist for each study.
 Further details on `isa.datamap.xlsx` are specified [in the isa-xlsx specification](ISA-XLSX.md#datamap-file).

 ## Assay Data and Metadata